-A message from Robert Zega, Woodbridge Township Public Schools Superintendent.
+A message from Dr. Robert Zega, Woodbridge Township

-We are proud of our continued success in Advanced Placement (AP) courses.
-Over the last five years, we have increased the number of students who take AP courses and also the number of students who score high enough on the AP exams to be eligible for college credits.
-25 AP courses were offered in the three high schools during the 2016-17 school year.
-In May 2017, 1,358 AP tests were taken by 730 students.
+We are proud of our continued success in Advanced Placement courses.
+Over the last five years, we have increased the number of students who take AP courses and also the number of students who score high enough to earn college credits.